-In this online module, you’ll study ten of twelve topics.
+In this online module, you’ll study nine core topics and one chosen topic.

 Topic 1: Human variation and diversity – The sequencing of the human genome has revolutionised the way scientists and health professionals think about human health and biology.
 In this topic you’ll explore the way our genes direct aspects of our behaviour and how our genome interacts with the environment.
 You’ll also discover the role of genes in the synthesis of proteins.

 Topic 2: Cells and cancers – The skin is the largest organ in the human body and is continually being renewed.
 You’ll explore how the cells of the skin work together to repair and maintain its integrity.
 You’ll discover that accumulative mutations in the DNA of skin cells, largely because of exposure to the sun, can lead to skin cancers.

 Topic 3: Nutrition and digestion – Worldwide, a third of adults are overweight or obese and this is fuelling a global increase in heart disease and diabetes.
 You’ll explore the importance of a healthy diet and learn how the body extracts nutrients from the food we eat.

 Topic 4: The nervous system – This topic opens with the case of the man with the 7-second memory, illustrating the fragility of the human brain.
 The average adult human has over 85 billion brain cells, each capable of generating electrical signals.
 You’ll learn how brain cells achieve this electrifying feat and how they use chemicals to pass information from one brain cell to another.
 As well as exploring the different parts of the brain and the peripheral nervous system you’ll also learn about the senses and how the brain can be fooled!